ibm-cloud-docs/transit-gateway/ha-dr.md

 While Transit Gateway supports global routing to link multiple regions, it does not automatically replicate configuration or state across regional instances.
 To protect against full-region outages, deploy a mirrored Transit Gateway in a secondary region, replicate your attachments and routing configurations, and plan failover mechanisms.

+For multi-region high availability, you can use redundancy groups to deploy multiple global transit gateways across regions that operate together.
+Redundancy groups enable traffic to continue flowing if a region becomes unavailable.

 IBM Cloud regions that support Transit Gateway are multi-zone regions except for Montreal, which is a single-zone region.
 In Montreal, Transit Gateway does not offer zone-level redundancy.
 If you plan to deploy in this region, make sure to implement additional measures, such as a mirrored transit gateway in a secondary region, to ensure availability and fault tolerance.
 {: note}